safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Does safe support smart contracts?

-Yes and no. The structured data component which is responsible for safecoins does not support smart contracts as we know them.
+Yes and no. The mutable data component which is responsible for safecoins does not support smart contracts as we know them.
 It may in the future, but not the foreseeable future.
 One of the big decisions facing smart contracts is whether to make them turing complete, and if so, how to manage the incentive structure and costs around looping logic.
-All this is for the future, but the underlying safe network seems incredibly strong, and that strength starts with structured data.
+All this is for the future, but the underlying safe network seems incredibly strong, and that strength starts with mutable data.

-It's also possible that other structured data tokens besides safecoin may implement smart contracts, we can only know once the network is live and apps are being developed using the network.
+It's also possible that other mutable data tokens besides safecoin may implement smart contracts, we can only know once the network is live and apps are being developed using the network.

 Due to the efficiency of the safe network and the design around proof-of-resource instead of proof-of-work or proof-of-stake, it seems quite natural that smart contracts will live on this network, incentivising the consumption of computation resource along side the current design of storage and bandwidth resource.

 There may be other ways to implement smart contracts on the safe network other than utilizing safecoin.
 If you can think of any please add to the discussion using the link at the very bottom of all of this.

+A good place to start reading more is the blog post [Beyond a copy of the Internet](https://metaquestions.me/2017/09/06/connecting-ideas-and-providing-much-needed-solutions/) by David Irvine.

 [Back to Table Of Contents](#smart-contracts_toc)